What is composite bonding - Dr Shayan provides advice mobile

 While this is a general guide of what will happen in the typical composite bonding application, there is of course a different route that can be taken depending on your unique circumstance.
 Our team understands this and will cater the process precisely to your needs.
 We’ll explain each stage of the teeth bonding process to guarantee that you feel relaxed and informed throughout your treatment.

-Now that you know how bonding works, do you also want to also know how long does composite bonding last?
-To find out the answer, visit our bonding homepage.
+Now that you know what is composite bonding and how it works, do you also want to also know how long does composite bonding last?
+To find out the answer, visit our bonding page.

 Other Terms For Composite Bonding